-Fairfield Firefighters Free Young Boy Who Got Head Stuck In Statue
+Firefighters Free Boy Who Got Head Stuck In Chinese Statue

 Comments

-FAIRFIELD (CBS13) – Firefighters in Fairfield rescued a young boy who got stuck inside of a statue on Monday.
+FAIRFIELD (CBS13) – Firefighters rescued a young boy who got stuck inside of a statue Monday in Fairfield.

 The incident happened at the Fairfield Civic Center Library.